karnotxyz/units_engine/docs/event_acls.md

 ### Backward Compatibility

-For contracts that don't implement the `can_read_event` function, the RPC will maintain the current behavior where reading events is allowed for all users.
-This ensures compatibility with existing contracts on Starknet while allowing new contracts to implement more granular access controls for their events.
+For contracts without the `can_read_event` function, events remain publicly readable.
+This preserves compatibility with existing contracts while enabling granular controls in new ones.